Lunch Menus November 2021 - April 2022

 Children in year R, 1 and 2 are entitled to a Universal hot free school meal at lunchtime in line with the Government initiative.
 Infants can bring in a packed lunch if preferred.

-Children in years 3 to 6 can either bring a packed lunch or have a hot school lunch, which costs £2.40 and is payable at the office in advance.
+Children in years 3 to 6 can either bring a packed lunch or have a hot school lunch, which costs £2.50 and is payable at the office in advance.
 School lunches can be paid for on the day, by the week or month or termly in advance.
-Please make cheques payable to Vernham Dean School.
-All cash should be in sealed and named envelopes.
+Payment online by SCOPAY preferred.
+Please remember to check your balances regularly

 Please do not include nuts or nut based products in lunchboxes or as snacks as we are a nut-free school.